 GVEA offers standard billing for all members.
 Under standard billing procedures, an account is billed based on the prior month’s usage.

 In addition, GVEA offers the following billing options for residential members.
-These plans help level out monthly electric bills taking away the surprise factor.
+These plans help members take control of their monthly electric bills, taking away the surprise factor.

 - View your payment history online